1. Apply at a McKendree Admission Office or apply online.

 If you have specific questions about your personal eligibility, please contact the VA directly.

-The scholarship, called the McKendree Post-9/11 Veteran Award, will be available for coursework or training pursued on or after August 1, 2009.
+The scholarship, called the McKendree Post-9/11 Veteran Award, is available for coursework or training pursued on or after August 1, 2009.
 In order to be eligible for Yellow Ribbon Program benefits, you must be eligible for the full benefits of the Post 9/11 GI Bill.
 This means you must fulfill one of the following: served at least 36 months on active duty beginning on or after Sept.
 11, 2001; honorably discharged from active duty due to a service-related disability and have served 30 continuous days after September 10, 2001; or you are a dependent eligible for the full benefits of the Post 9/11 GI Bill.
 Under the Post-9/11 GI Bill, eligible veterans enrolled full-time are entitled to a tuition benefit, monthly housing allowance, and a $1,000 yearly stipend for books and supplies.

 Just like the other benefits of the Post 9/11 GI Bill, the Yellow Ribbon Program is treated like a grant, not a loan.
 Military students that benefit from the Yellow Ribbon Program do not have to pay back the benefits they receive.